OCR Processing Pipelines in Automated Ingestion & Batch Scanning Workflows

 await asyncio.sleep(0.5) # Simulate compute latency

-# deterministic, so it raises a non-retryable IntegrityError.
+# is deterministic, so it raises a non-retryable IntegrityError rather than

 actual_hash = compute_sha256(image_path)